Stripe Aims to Strengthen Its Position in Stablecoins: Plans to Acquire Bridge for $1B

 Stripe’s Reentry into Crypto

 Meanwhile, the Bridge acquisition would not mark Stripe's debut in cryptocurrencies.
-The payment platform previously supported cryptocurrencies but stopped doing so in 2018 due to volatility and technical limitations, with co-founder and President John Collison describing the experience as a “pretty terrible payment experience.”
+The payment platform previously supported cryptocurrencies but stopped doing so in 2018 due to volatility and technical limitations.
+The Co-founder and President John Collison described it as a “pretty terrible payment experience.”

 However, Stripe’s interest in crypto remained.
 In 2022, the company launched a new service allowing businesses to offer customers the ability to convert fiat currency into cryptocurrencies.
 Earlier this year, it also announced that it will allow merchants to accept stablecoin payments.